mattbierner/blog.mattbierner.com/_posts/2015-08-07-there-is-no-i-in-internet.md

 > ... you and me and every millennial we know ... - *[What My Landlord Learned About Me From Twitter, New York Times Magazine][article]*

-"Get of my lawn!", he blogged snidely.
+"Get off my lawn!", he blogged snidely.

 [There Is No I In Internet][src] is a Chrome extension that automatically rewrites text to just personal pronouns (I, me, myself, us, we), personal possessives (my, mine), and the names of a few popular social networks (Facebook, Twitter, Instagram).
 All non-whitelisted words are replaced with underscore.